 - Do not eat soup with a fork.

-- Do not belch.
+- Do not belch loudly at the table.

 - Do not eat sloppily or quickly or use your hands unless it is finger food.

 Social Norms on Elevators